-Only a small subset of these B. cinerea SNPs were linked to virulence on all the tomato genotypes.
-However, we identified genes linked to all tomato genotypes at a higher rate, as SNPs associated with different host genotypes were located within a single gene window.
+While, only a small subset of these B. cinerea SNPs were linked to virulence on all the tomato genotypes, we were able to obtain better overlap by focusing on gene windows.
 We found five B. cinerea SNPs significantly linked to altered lesion size on all 12 tomato accessions (Figure 6B).
 215 SNPs were called in at least ten hosts, and 3.3k SNPs were called in at least half of the hosts while 27% (46,000) of the significant SNPs were linked to virulence on only a single host tomato genotype.
 These levels of overlap exceed the expected overlap due to random chance (Figure 7A).
 To change from a SNP-by-SNP focus to a gene-centric focus, we classified a gene as significantly associated if there was 1 SNP linked to a trait using a 2kbp window surrounding the start and stop codon for a given gene.
 This found 6 genes linked to differential virulence in all 12 tomato accessions (Figure 7b, Table S1), as in some cases multiple accession-specific SNPs (significant in <12 tomato accessions) were linked to a single gene.
-A further 233 genes were linked to differential virulence on 7 to 11 tomato accessions (Figure 7b, Table S1).
-Of the 6 genes with SNPs significantly associated with B. cinerea virulence, two are heterokaryon incompatibility loci (Bcin01g10020 , BcT4_2485 (no BCIN)), one is a major facilitator superfamily gene, and the remaining 3 are enzymes (peptidase dimerization Bcin01g10130, pectinesterase Bcin14g00860 , protein kinase Bcin15g04110 ).
+A further 233 genes were linked to differential virulence on between 7 and 11 tomato accessions (Figure 7b, Table S1).
+Of the 6 genes with SNPs significantly associated with B. cinerea virulence on all tomato genotypes, two are heterokaryon incompatibility loci (Bcin01g10020 , BcT4_2485 (no BCIN)), one is a major facilitator superfamily gene, and the remaining 3 are enzymes (peptidase dimerization, Bcin01g10130; pectinesterase, Bcin14g00860; protein kinase, Bcin15g04110 ).
 Four of those same functional annotations are significantly overrepresented due to one or more genes associated with the 12 plant genotypes, including heterokaryon incompatibility, pectinesterase, peptidase dimerization, and protein kinase.

-To visualize the SNP effects across a single gene and look for evidence of multiple haplotypes, we focused on a single pectinesterase gene (BcT4_6001, Bcin14g00870) that is significantly associated with virulence variation across all of the tomato genotypes (Figure 8).
-This showed that the effect of SNPs across this gene vary in effect direction depending on tomato host genotype (Figure 8a), and that multiple haplotype blocks contribute to the association of this gene to the virulence phenotype (Figure 8b).
-These findings suggest that there is significant genetic variation in B. cinerea virulence that is dependent upon the host’s genetic background, which is in agreement with the fraction of variation attributed to this term in the linear model.
-Thus, the pathogen appears to rely on polygenic small effect loci to customize virulence on the different tomato hosts.
+While most of these genes have not been formally linked to pathogen virulence, the pectinesterase is a key enzyme for attacking the host cell wall suggesting that variation in this locus and the other loci may influence pathogen virulence across all the tomato genotypes (CITATION).The SNPs within the pectinesterase gene were only associated with at most X tomato accessions while the gene itself is associated with altered virulence on all tomato accessions.
+This suggested that there may be multiple haplotypes in this locus linked to virulence.
+To visualize the SNP effects across a single gene and look for evidence of multiple haplotypes, we plotted the effect sizes for all SNPs in this gene and investigated the linkage disequilibrium amongst these SNPs (Figure 8).
+This showed that the effect of SNPs across this gene vary in effect direction depending on tomato host genotype (Figure 8a), and that there appear to be two different haplotype blocks contributing to the association of this gene to the virulence phenotype (Figure 8b).
+One block is associated with SNPs in the distal promoter region in SNPs 5-11 and the second block is SNPs that span the entirety of the gene.
+Interestingly, there is only one SNP in the open reading frame that is associated gene and this SNP is a silent site polymorphism ( Figure 8).
+This suggests that the major variation surrounding this locus is controlling the regulatory motifs for this pectinesterase.
+Thus, there is significant genetic variation in B. cinerea virulence that is dependent upon the host’s genetic background.
+This suggests that the pathogen relies on polygenic small effect loci, potentially allowing selection to customize virulence on the different tomato hosts.

 Quantitative Genetics of Pathogen Response to Tomato Domestication